 Cons

-The Oboz Katabatic LT Low GTX is a trail-running–inspired hiking shoe that delivers agility and dependable waterproof protection in one lightweight package.
-Built upon a responsive foam midsole and integrated rock plate, the Katabatic soaks up sharp impacts on rocky ground while preserving a “barely there” feel underfoot—ideal for fast-moving hikers who prioritize speed and comfort over a bulky boot.
+The Oboz Katabatic LT Low GTX is a trail-running-inspired hiking shoe that delivers agility and dependable waterproof protection in one lightweight package.
+Built on a responsive foam midsole and integrated rock plate, the Katabatic soaks up sharp impacts on rocky ground while preserving a “barely there” feel underfoot.
+It’s ideal for fast-moving hikers who prioritize speed and comfort over a bulky boot.
 Right out of the box, the synthetic upper and low break-in period meant our testers were logging double-digit miles without hotspots, and the narrow heel pocket locked the foot securely in place during quick direction changes.

 Underfoot traction is confident on both wet and dry surfaces: the multi-directional lugs stuck to slabby granite in Colorado and shed mud on spring hikes in Maryland, though late-spring snow and ice occasionally caught us off guard (as we’d expect from a shoe not specifically made for winter conditions).
 The built-in GORE-TEX Invisible Fit membrane stood up admirably to puddles, creek crossings, and slushy “second winter” conditions.
 It kept our feet dry without stifling breathability.
 After several hours of constant moisture, we noticed slight seepage at mesh seams, reminding us this isn’t a substitute for a high-cut hiking boot.